PaoloM/Fiona/README.md

 ## Known issues

+1. For some unknown reason, Artist images are not shown anymore in Now Playing and Artist Details pages
 1. Some info in the artis profiles are rendered as numbers instead of text https://github.com/PaoloM/Fiona/issues/4
 1. The personalization setting "Windows default" sets the colors to the app dark mode, not the Windows' one (is it really an issue?)
 1. Images transitions in the Now Playing page are not animated